 When it comes to reading notes within the Suzuki Method, the goal is always to make sure the ear is still taking precedence.
 All depending on the instrument, and the age & ability of each student, note reading may be introduced almost immediately, or it may be delayed for several years.
 The parallel to language learning returns: no young child has ever learned to speak their native language by reading it; but only by listening to the same words and sentences, over and over.

 When students are asked to play a piece for memory, and they are struggling, they will often say “I need the music”.
 Almost as often as they ask, once the music is placed on the stand, the student continues to make the same mistakes…over and over again.
 It’s because their ear has not fully internalized the music they’ve heard.
 No amount of note reading will help students fix these types of common mistakes.
 Increasing listening time, however, usually does the trick.

 Group lessons are usually offered in the typical Suzuki studio.
-In addition to the obvious skill of learning how to play as a group, these lessons are designed to enrich the skills students have learned in their private lessons.
+In addition to learning how to play as a group, these lessons are designed to enrich the skills students have learned in their private lessons.
 Equally important are the values of community, learning from peers, leadership skills and respect for all ages and musical abilities.